 Arizona car insurance requirements

-All drivers must have a 25/50/15 policy.
-Written out this means that should you get into an accident and be found to be at fault, your insurance provider must cover up to:
+All drivers must have a 25/50/15 policy in Arizona.
+Written out, this means that should you get into an accident and be found to be at fault, your insurance provider must cover up to:

 - $25,000 per person for bodily injury

 - $15,000 for property damage

 Insurers are also required to offer uninsured/underinsured motorist coverage.

 While these amounts may seem like a lot of money, they are often not after a serious accident, especially when it comes to property damage.
 In today’s world, $15,000 does not cover the price of a new car, as many new cars cost well over $30,000.